mgiang/mihini-markdown-doc/README.md

 **NOTE**

-According to the version you downloaded and you built the header of the Agent might change (it includes version, git revision)
+According to the version you downloaded and you built, the header of the Agent might change (it includes version, git revision)

 #### Mihini Agent shell